Learning Through Discovery - Gateways School

 08:30am

-Daddy drops me off at the Gatehouse Nursery where I am greeted with a big smile and a warm welcome by my Key Practitioner, Mrs Roth.
+Mummy drops me off at the Gatehouse Nursery where I am greeted with a big smile and a warm welcome by my Key Practitioner, Mrs Roth.
 I hang up my coat and bag.
-Mrs Roth helps me if I ask her to.

 9:50am

-This is outdoor fun time.
-We use our paintbrushes to make magic marks on the ground.
-We also enjoy playing on the tricycles, digging in the sand tray, splashing in the water tray and playing football.
+Outdoor fun time!
+We have lots of outdoor toys to play with and I enjoy playing on the tricycles and see saws, digging in the sand tray, splashing in the water tray and playing football.

 11:30am

-My favourite time of day - lunch time!
+I love lunch time!
 We put our aprons on and sit at the table with our friends.
+We always have a cooked lunch and eat together in the Gatehouse.
 To help us remember good manners we sing a little song.

 12:00pm